OptimisticPeach/extra_waiters/README.md

 mix between a `Condvar` and a `Mutex`, with the specific details being particular to each waiter.

+> Note that the use of this library does not require a `Mutex`.

 Examples of usage can be seen in the test cases written for each module, however the general pattern for each of the waiters is as follows: